 Bold, innovative, progressive, experimental—all words that describe art that pushes boundaries and creates change.
 These characteristics are also all associated with a term that is often used but sometimes misconceived—avant-garde.
 The French term, which translates to “advance guard” or “vanguard,” refers to something visionary and ahead of its time.

-Used frequently to discuss artistic contributions to society and culture, avant-garde is responsible for some of the most memorable works in history.
+Used frequently to discuss artistic contributions to society and culture, avant-garde is responsible for some of the most famous paintings and sculptures in history.
 But how does one characterize avant-garde art?
 And who are the forward-thinking artists that took the risks that now define art history?

 In terms of art, avant-garde is usually tied to some sort of aesthetic innovation—one that is often misunderstood or unaccepted in its own time.
 It’s a concept that applies to those creatives who have pushed against mainstream ideals and, though it’s often used in relation to modernism, there are plenty of historic artists whose work can be seen as avant-garde during their time.